 \subsection{Frame Labels and Granularity}

-We devise a robust frame label set, building on the Media Frames Corpus (MFC).
-The MFC is a foundational data set in computational framing analysis based on \citet{boydstun_tracking_2014} theoretical framework operationalizing framing through 15 topic-agnostic frame categories.
-The original MFC corpus~\cite{card_media_2015} consists only of news articles; however, more recently the framework was successfully applied to other types of documents, including online forum comments~\cite{hartmann_issue_2019}, suggesting suitability for our task that involves both long, formal documents and short, less formal responses.
+We devise a robust frame label set, building on the Media Frames Corpus (MFC), a foundational data set in computational framing analysis based on the \citet{boydstun_tracking_2014}'s theoretical framework operationalizing framing through 15 generic frame categories.
+The original MFC corpus~\cite{card_media_2015} consists only of news articles; however, more recently the framework has been successfully applied to other types of documents, including online forum comments~\cite{hartmann_issue_2019}, suggesting suitability for our task that involves both long, formal documents and short, less formal responses.

-However, it has been noted (e.g., \citet{ali_survey_2022, daffara2025generalizabilitymediaframescorpus}) that some MFC frames are poorly defined and difficult to distinguish, leading to low inter-annotator agreement and model performance.
-First, to apply the MFC labels across our two text types (articles and comments), we need to define a granularity that is meaningful across both of them.
-While most of NLP studies on MFC looked at article-level dominant frames in the MFC, it is not feasible for comments (or other response documents), which are often brief and composed of single sentences.
-We therefore chose to use the sentence level -- the smallest shared textual unit between the two types of text.\footnote{\Cref{sec:dominant} explains how we derive a dominant document frame from sentence-level frames.}
+First, to apply the MFC labels across articles and comments, we need to define a granularity that is meaningful for both of them.
+While most NLP studies on the MFC modeled article-level dominant frames, this is not feasible for reader responses which are often brief and composed of single sentences.
+We therefore chose the sentence level -- the smallest shared textual unit between the two types of text -- as our basic unit of analysis.\footnote{\Cref{sec:dominant} explains how we derive a dominant document frame from sentence-level frames.}

+Second, we improve the robustness of the MFC label set as it has been found (e.g., \citet{ali_survey_2022, daffara2025generalizabilitymediaframescorpus}) that some MFC frames are poorly defined and difficult to distinguish, leading to low inter-annotator agreement and model performance.